Why We Sail

 We live in a time of deep change.
 Many of us feel disconnected from each other and from nature.

 Founded in 2018 in Brazil by Raissa Teles and Christof Brockhoff, Piratas do Amor began on a 33-foot sailboat and a desire to follow a different compass.
-The ocean became our teacher, and sailing ships became our training grounds for courage, resilience, humility, and playfulness.
+The ocean became our teacher, and sailing ships our training grounds to practice and share a culture based on love and reciprocity.

 "The ocean is the only place on Earth where Humans cannot build walls."

 Today, Piratas do Amor is a collective of sailors, artists, facilitators, and entrepreneurs.
-We host sailing expeditions and art residencies, and collaborate with tall ships around the world.
+Based on our Pirate Code, we host sailing expeditions and art residencies, and collaborate with sailing ships around the world.
 We support their crews in shaping their missions, curating voyages, and building strong crew cultures.

 The Founders